‘Playboy’ Beauty Sarah Harris Shows Off Rock Hard Abs In Tight Little Bikini

-Sarah Harris’ bikini looks seemingly never fail to take her fans breath away.
+Sarah Harris’ bikini looks seemingly never fail to take her fans’ breath away.
 The Playboy stunner wowed her 2.2 million followers yet again on Friday when she posted a brand new snap of herself rocking some skimpy swimwear.

 In the photo, Sarah looks like a complete smokeshow in her high-waisted bikini.
 Harris rocked the tiny two-piece which had vertical orange and white stripes on it.
-The bikini left little to the imagination for the model, and showcased her ample cleavage, toned arms, curvy booty, long, lean legs, as well as her flat tummy and rock hard abs.
+The bikini left little to the imagination for the model and showcased her ample cleavage, toned arms, curvy booty, long, lean legs, as well as her flat tummy and rock hard abs.

-Sarah is seen relaxing by the pool in the photo as a green leafy tree is seen in the background behind her.
-The model wore her beautiful blonde locks parted to the side and twisted into a long braid, which she held in her fingertips while staring off to the side of the camera.
+Sarah can be seen relaxing by the pool in the photo, with a green leafy tree visible in the background behind her.
+The model wore her beautiful blond locks parted to the side and twisted into a long braid, holding it in her fingertips while staring off to the side of the camera.

-She also rocked a full face of makeup for the photo, which included defined eyebrows, long lashes, and a bronzed glow.
+The Playboy model also rocked a full face of makeup for the photo, which included defined eyebrows, long lashes, and a bronzed glow.
 She added a shimmering highlighter on her face, pink blush on her cheeks, and a dark berry color on her plump lips to complete her glamorous beach look.

 Sarah’s fans couldn’t help but show some love for the steamy bikini pic, which received nearly 4,000 likes and over 100 comments in the first hour after it was posted.